 - Built-in Google Assistant

-- Amazon Echo compatible
+- Works with Alexa and Amazon Echo

 A connected home makes for a simpler life

-Now, we don't know about you, but the price tag for this streaming device/ game console doesn't look so bad anymore.
+We don't know about you, but the price tag for this streaming device/ game console doesn't look so bad anymore.

 - Compatible with Google Assistant